exasol/public-knowledgebase/Support-and-Services/V8-faq.md

 Installation instructions can be found on the [Exasol documentation page](https://docs.exasol.com/db/latest/home.htm).
 For customers who booked "Cluster Administration Service" or "Platinum Support Level", Exasol Support will take care about the installation.
 For all others please get in touch with your Account Manager in order to get a quote.

-### How long can I use version 7.0 oder 7.1 before I have to upgrade to version V8.0
+### How long can I use version 7.0 or 7.1 before I have to upgrade to version V8.0

-You can find the EOL dates for release here: https://exasol.my.site.com/s/article/Exasol-Life-Cycle-Policy?language=en_US
+You can find the End-Of-Life dates for our releases here: https://exasol.my.site.com/s/article/Exasol-Life-Cycle-Policy?language=en_US

 ## OS Support